skylight-hq/skylight.digital/pages/toolkits/service_design_framework/07_ phase_5_implement.md

 ### 3. Measure and iterate

 Before you fully implement a solution, determine what success looks like.
-Keep track of [success metrics](/work/toolkits/service-design-framework/methods/success-metrics/) and KPIs (key performance indicators) and compare them to results going forward.
+Keep track of [success metrics](/work/toolkits/service-design-framework/methods/success-metrics/) and key performance indicators (KPIs) and compare them to results going forward.
 Examples of metrics include customers' net promoter scores (NPS) or the time it takes for employees to complete tasks.
 By keeping track of metrics, you can not only continue to refine solutions, but also show the impact of your service design work.

 <div class="callout callout--case-study" markdown="1">
 ## Case study: Putting it all together